-The Fund seeks long-term capital growth and current income by investing primarily in equities and fixed-income securities of issuers anywhere in the world.
-The Fund may invest in securities directly or may invest in other investment funds.
-The Fund's asset mix will generally range between 60-90% equities and 0-40% fixed income securities.
+The Fund seeks capital growth and current income by investing primarily in equity and/or fixed income securities anywhere around the world.
+The Fund will pursue this objective by investing in securities directly and/or by investing in other mutual funds.

+The tables below summarize the Fund's exposure to currency risk.